Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Manage configuration values across multiple environments (e.g. development, test, production).
 Read values using a function that determines the current environment and returns the appropriate value.

-FactoMineR — by Francois Husson, a year ago
+FactoMineR — by Francois Husson, 2 months ago

 Multivariate Exploratory Data Analysis and Data Mining